apache/couchdb-documentation/src/maintenance/performance.rst

 :method:`DELETE` requests time and size of database on disk, since they increase the size of the B+Tree's.
 You can see the number of deleted documents in :get:`database information </{db}>`.
-If your use case creates lots of deleted documents (for example, if you are storing short-term data like logfile entries, message queues, etc), you might want to periodically switch to a new database and delete the old one (once the entries in it have all expired).
+If your use case creates lots of deleted documents (for example, if you are storing short-term data like log entries, message queues, etc), you might want to periodically switch to a new database and delete the old one (once the entries in it have all expired).